IT20127046/Job_Portal_Management_System/README.md

 * Designing and implementation for Application and Resume Management functionalities.

- -	Application to apply for a vacancy.
+ -Application to apply for a vacancy.

- -	Displaying all applications (According to the logged-in user).
+ -Displaying all applications (According to the logged-in user).

- -	Displaying detailed submitted application (Access rights will differ according to the user type).
+ -Displaying detailed submitted application (Access rights will differ according to the user type).

- -	Creating a Resume.
+ -Creating a Resume.

- -	Updating the created resume.
+ -Updating the created resume.

- -	Deleting the created resume.
+ -Deleting the created resume.

- -	Finding created resume using logged-in job seeker’s details.
+ -Finding created resume using logged-in job seeker’s details.

 *	Report generation related to Application Management.